-For questions regarding maintenance or programing at Legion Memorial Field, please contact the Town's Recreation Division at (781) 682-6124.
+For questions on maintenance or programming, please contact Weymouth Recreation at (781) 682-6124.

 Legion Field reopened to the public in the summer of 2015.
 Improvements to this public space included an artificial turf field, looped walking paths, five tennis courts, and a playground for various age groups.
 In addition, a new entrance and parking lot were constructed along Commercial Street, with the former parking lot off Garey Street converted to green space.

 Legion Field was built in 1925 as a federal public works project.
 Ernst Hermann, a Newton architect, designed the park, and the local post of the American Legion donated $8,000 to assist the construction.
 For a better part of a century, Legion Field was home to Weymouth's Wildcats football team.
 It featured two football fields, two baseball diamonds, two concrete grandstands, seven tennis courts, and a quarter-mile track with jumping pits.
 Generations of residents remember the field as the epicenter of sports and ceremonies in Weymouth.
 Its gridiron was the site of countless football games, track events, and high school graduations.